ESL Foundation Program

 - Entry in Fall only

-Depending on your level of proficiency (IELTS 5.0, 5.5, 6.0 or equivalent) you will be placed in a one, two or three semestered program to develop and refine the academic reading and writing skills needed to succeed in a Ryerson undergraduate program.
+Depending on your level of English proficiency (IELTS 5.0, 5.5, 6.0 or equivalent) you will be placed in two or three term program to develop and refine the academic reading, writing, listening, and speaking skills needed to succeed in a Ryerson undergraduate program.
 You will also learn practical communication strategies that will help you gain confidence in your academic and social interactions.

 See program based on your English proficiency test score in table below.